gustavomangold/gustavomangold/README.md

 Hey!
-I'm a last semester Physics student, looking to use my knowledge in all the stuff I've studied over the years and implement it into code.
+I'm a Physicist, looking to use my knowledge in all the stuff I've studied over the years and implement it into code.

 I'm comfortable with: